HumeAI/CalHacks/expression2textembeddings/README.md

 1. Open the `utils.py` file and replace 'API_KEY' with your actual OpenAI key.

 ## Usage
+1. Replace `url=[]` in `main.py' with your audio location.
 1. Run the main script with the command: `python main.py`

-The example input is a set of random 48 emotion scores, and this input should be replaced with the Hume AI API output.
-See the [HumeAI SDK](https://github.com/HumeAI/hume-python-sdk) for more details.
+The example uses a single audio file over a grouped prediction.
+See the [HumeAI SDK](https://github.com/HumeAI/hume-python-sdk) for more details on the various output option.